cloudify-cosmo/docs.getcloudify.org/README.md

 # Staging

-Version branches, for example 4.3.0-build, are automatically built to
+Version branches, for example 4.3.0-build, are automatically built to https://docs.cloudify.co.

-All other branches are built to the staging directory when you commit a change so you can preview and share your changes before publishing them in the official public documentation.
+When you commit a change to any other branch, the site is built to the staging directory  so you can preview and share your changes before publishing them in the official public documentation.

 Your staging website is available at: https://docs.cloudify.co/staging/<branch_name>